Haruluya/tifa/README.md

 # MallShoppingProj
-Small E-commerce based on Vue and Spring-boot.
+A small E-commerce based on Vue and Spring-boot.